A Most Anticipated Book of August at The Millions

 “Her sentences could rouse the dead (and do, in this excellent book).” —Karen Russell

-In this debut collection of stories that delight in language and shine with wit, wisdom, and deep humanity, a vainglorious mine owner dreams of harnessing all of nature to the machinery of commerce.
+In Something Wonderful, prize-winning author Jo Lloyd has crafted nine stories that delight in language and shine with wit, wisdom, and deep humanity.
+Whether seeking knowledge, riches, or a better life, the characters in this debut collection are united by a quest for lasting value, as they ask how we should treat our world, our work, our selves, and each other in both past and present.
+A vainglorious mine owner dreams of harnessing all of nature to the machinery of commerce.
 Two women hunt rare butterflies in a pre-First World War landscape already experiencing the first bites of biodiversity loss.
 A young man tracks down the father who abandoned him inside a festival exhibit.
 A rural Welsh community is fascinated and angered by glimpses of its invisible, wealthy neighbors.
-Whether seeking knowledge, riches, or a better life, the characters in Something Wonderful are united by a quest for lasting value, as they ask how we should treat our world, our work, our selves, and each other in both past and present.

-Clear-sighted and lyrical, compassionate, and full of truth, this debut collection from Jo Lloyd, winner of the BBC National Short Story Award, announces a remarkable new voice with a sensibility all her own.
+Clear-sighted and lyrical, compassionate, and full of truth, Something Wonderful from Jo Lloyd, winner of the BBC National Short Story Award, announces a remarkable new voice with a sensibility all her own.

 —Hilary Mantel, author of the Wolf Hall trilogy